raissamartinsmenezes/concrete-app/README.md

 ## Author

-[Raissa Martins](https://www.linkedin.com/in/raissamartinsmenezes/) - Front-end Developer | Teacher and Tutor at @reprograma | web full-stack student at @DigitalHouseBrasil
+[Raissa Martins](https://www.linkedin.com/in/raissamartinsmenezes/) - front-end developer | teacher and tutor at @reprograma | web full-stack student at @DigitalHouseBrasil
 <!-- ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />